kasei/sparql11-protocolvalidator/README.md

 ***

-*bad-query-method* - invoke query operation with a method other than GET or POST
+*bad_query_method* - invoke query operation with a method other than GET or POST

 		PUT /sparql?query=ASK%20%7B%7D